Cecil Skotnes: Polly Street Centre

-In addition to teaching classes Cecil tried to find ways to develop a sense of professionalism amongst his protégés, and it is here that his work as an artist and teacher/advocate of black art in South Africa came together in interesting ways.
+In addition to teaching classes, Cecil tried to find ways to develop a sense of professionalism amongst his protégés, and it is here that his work as an artist and teacher/advocate of black art in South Africa came together in interesting ways.
 While it is true that as an artist the landscape and the figure within it has been Cecil's abiding theme, it has not been the only one to absorb his creative mind.
-Being raised in the home of missionaries and with an enduring love for Catholic Italy, Cecil has had a greater than average exposure to the traditions of the Church.
+Being raised in the home of missionaries and with a love for Catholic Italy, Cecil has had a greater than average exposure to the traditions of the Church.
 It was to the church that Cecil first looked to expose his more talented students to the opportunities of the professional artist.
 The first significant commission Skotnes secured was for Sydney Kumalo (later to become a well known and highly respected artist) who, along with other Polly Street students and Cecil's help, decorated the Catholic Church of Kroonstad.
 Other commissions to make sculptures and stations of the cross for various churches followed, and soon a growing number of black artist were making and marketing their work.
 The ripple effect was profound.
-Skotnes arranged for more commissions and exhibitions to take place and by the 1960s many galleries were actively seeking the work of black artists.
+Skotnes arranged for more commissions and exhibitions to take place, and by the 1960s, many galleries were actively seeking the work of black artists.
 By the time the apartheid authorities effectively shut down Polly Street (such a thriving centre could not be tolerated in a "white" area), there was a prosperous community of black artists.